mbraga24/SiriuS-backend/README.md

 ## Description

-Inspired by advanced project management applications such as Smartsheet, ClickUp, Atlassian, ProjectFox and other similar cutting edge softwares I wanted to practice my skills this time by building my own project management application.
+Inspired by sophisticated project management applications such as Smartsheet, ClickUp, Atlassian, ProjectFox and other similar cutting edge softwares I wanted to practice my skills this time by building my own project management application.
 I introduce to you: SiriuS.

 In this application you can send emails to invite collaborators, keep track of all your invitations, manage collaborators, create and archive projects, share documents and more.
-For this MVP I wanted to reproduce a minimum amount of features for a demonstration.
-Also, I kepts in mind all forementioned softwares and decided to keep the design simple and clean so users can focus the attention on what really matters.
+For this MVP (Minimum Viable Product) I wanted to reproduce a minimum amount of features for the demonstration of the application.
+Also, I kept in mind all forementioned softwares and decided to keep the design simple and clean so users can focus the attention on what really matters.

 There was _much_ more I would've loved to add to this application such as graphs, charts, to-do lists, open/close ticket tasks, and other great features but it's time to focus on honing other skills and expand on what this app taught me.
-I will definitely continue to work and clean up this project as I grow as I developer.
+I will definitely continue to work and improve this project's code base and features as I grow as I developer.

 This MVP was built with the intent to solidify foundational skills on React as well as Rails as an API.
-There is still a lot of work to be done and learning to do but I am a proud created of __SiriuS__.
+There is still a lot of work to be done and learning to do but I am a proud creator of __SiriuS__.

 Watch the [Demo](needs-to-work-ondemo)